Alison Uttley: Writing career

 In later life Uttley said that she began writing to support herself and her son financially after she was widowed, but in fact her first book was published in 1929, before her husband's death.
 Uttley recorded that one inspiration was a meeting in 1927 with Professor Alexander at a painting exhibition in Altrincham, at which he confused her with another ex-student and asked if she was still writing.
 Her first books were a series of tales about animals, including Little Grey Rabbit, the Little Red Fox, Sam Pig and Hare.
 She later wrote for older children and adults, particularly focusing on rural topics, notably in The Country Child (1931), a fictionalized account of childhood experiences at her family farm home, Castle Top Farm, near Cromford.

 One of her most popular works is A Traveller in Time (1939).
 Based on the Babington Plot of Anthony Babington at Dethick, near her family home, this romance mixes dream and historical fact in a story of a 20th-century girl transported to the 16th century, becoming involved in a plot to free Mary, Queen of Scots from nearby Wingfield Manor.
 Uttley later lived in Beaconsfield, in a house named Thackers after the house in the book.
 In January 1978 BBC TV showed the five-part series A Traveller in Time based on Uttley's story.
 It starred a 15-year-old newcomer, Sophie Thompson, and a rising star, Simon Gipps-Kent.

 Legacy

-From 1924 to 1938, Uttley lived at Downs House, 13 Higher Downs, Bowdon, Cheshire, which has a blue plaque commemorating her.

 In 1970 the University of Manchester awarded Uttley an honorary degree of Doctor of Letters for her literary work.
 In 2021, the university named one of its halls of residence Uttley House in her honour.

 In 2009 Uttley's private diaries were published, and she has been the subject of two biographies.